seezaara/RocketV2ray/README.md

 # install on window

+You can copy the direct link of the latest version from [here](https://github.com/seezaara/RocketV2ray/releases/latest/download/Rocket.V2ray.Setup.exe).

+Or

 just go to [release page](https://github.com/seezaara/RocketV2ray/releases/tag/RocketV2ray) and download last version

 [Installation guide and how it works on YouTube](https://www.youtube.com/watch?v=J-YYk90SJDI)